-With the growing use of mobile devices in healthcare, medical offices need fast wireless internet.
-But small practices are unlikely to have a dedicated IT staff person, leaving physicians or administrators in charge of setting up IT infrastructure for your medical office.
+With the growing use of mobile devices in healthcare, clinics need fast wireless internet.
+But is your medical office Wi-Fi fast enough?

 What is an adequate speed for your medical office Wi-Fi?
 How does internet speed work and how can you test yours?
 How do you diagnose slow Wi-Fi and what can you do to improve your internet speed?

 Let’s answer some of your questions.

 There’s no hard and fast rule, but even small medical practices will want an internal network that runs at a minimum of 10 Mbps download speed.

 Officially, the Federal Communications Commission (FCC) recommends these minimum bandwidth levels for medical practices:

 - Solo practice – 4 Mbps or higher

 - Small practice (2-4 physicians) – 10 Mbps or higher

 - Larger practice/Clinic (5 to 25 physicians) – 25 Mbps or higher